platehub/platehub.github.io/docs/content-types.md

 order: 4
 ---

-Every object in Plate consists of a content type with 0 or more attributes, named content fields.
-After defining the content type, 0 or more content fields can be defined for that content type.
-These [content fields](/docs/content-fields) will be editable for the user in the editing mode of Plate.
-Plate adds some default content fields, like `Title`, depending on the content type.
+Every object in Plate consists of a content type with 0 (apart from some default) attributes.
+You can set attributes by adding [content fields](/docs/content-fields) to a content type.
+The user will then be able to set values in the created attributes in Plate's edit mode.

 Content Types video tutorial (Dutch):
 <iframe src="https://player.vimeo.com/video/241700224?color=e95d21&title=0&byline=0&portrait=0" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>